 Are you a resident of Utah and thinking of filing for Chapter 7 or Chapter 13 bankruptcy?
 If so, you will have to participate in credit counseling before you file, complete the bankruptcy petition and other required forms, and file those forms in the Utah bankruptcy court.
 After filing, you must complete debtor counseling before receiving your discharge.

-Although most of bankruptcy (including the filing process) is governed by federal law, there is some Utah-specific information you will need to know before filing.
+Although most of the bankruptcy process is governed by federal law, there is some Utah-specific information you will need to know before filing.
 Much of this information you can get online.
-Here's how.
+In this article, you'll find out how.

-(For more articles on the filing process, see Filing for Bankruptcy.)
+For more information on the filing process, see Filing for Bankruptcy.

 Some states allow debtors to choose between the state exemption system and a set of federal bankruptcy exemptions –but Utah is not one of them.
-In Utah, you must use the state exemptions.
-(To learn about the federal exemptions, see The Federal Bankruptcy Exemptions.).
+In Utah, you must use the state exemptions--the federal bankruptcy exemptions aren't available.

 To learn about Utah’s exemptions for your home and car, see The Homestead Exemption in Utah and The Motor Vehicle Exemption in Utah.
 To find other Utah exemptions and to learn more about exemptions and how they work, visit our Bankruptcy Exemptions area.